frcovell/Studies/Project/README.md

 ## Structure and Usage\
 Direcory is split into Code, Data and Results.
 Within Code is split into TNM_Code, Land_Generation and Data_Analysis.
+TNM_Code holds the TNM scripts and to run TNM locally and on HPC.
+Land_Generation holds scripts to generate landscape matracies.
+Data_Analysis holds all data analysis scripts.
 Necessary data to run code on is found in Data folder.
 Results folder should be populated with output from code